Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-1.md

 # Weekly Report 1: 08/24 - 8/31

 I must inform you, with my PhD goals lingering in the back of my head, I am often viewing my educational experience through two lenses as both a student and future educator.
 I think MDes is the perfect case study for looking at a brand new program, seeing what it means to give students autonomy and flexibility in their curriculum, and to challenge the status quo of common andragogical standards at a renowned research institution.
-What tools are we using, how were they introduced to us, what feedback have I heard from peers, how extensive is documentation for the course, do students *use* that documentation, etc... **This goal may prove to be exhausting, but I want to build my tolerance for discomfort early on if I want to write a dissertation, so here I go.** 📚💪
+What tools are we using, how were they introduced to us, what feedback have I heard from peers, how extensive is documentation for the course, do students *use* that documentation, what documentation styles are students using, etc...
+I will find a way to feed two birds with one scone.

 <details><summary>Class Orientation Reflections 📑 </summary>
 Considering my background is in STEM education: yes, the syllabus is my holy grail.
 I love the first day of class because we get to go over course expectations and curriculum!
 There are also motivational breadcrumbs sprinkled throughout the seminar.
 Here are some of my written notes from our lecture on 8/24.